Kigeli V Ndahindurwa

 Kigeli V Ndahindurwa (born Jean-Baptiste Ndahindurwa; 29 June 1936 – 16 October 2016) was the last ruling King (Mwami) of Rwanda, from 28 July 1959 until the end of the UN-mandate with Belgian administration and the declaration of an independent Republic of Rwanda 1 July 1962.
-On 25 September 1961, a referendum voted for the abolition of the Rwandan monarchy following the Rwandan revolution.
+On 25 September 1961, a referendum voted for the abolition of the Rwandan monarchy following the Rwandan Revolution.

-After a brief period of moveabouts after leaving Rwanda, the titular King lived in exile during the final part of his life in the town of Oakton, Virginia, United States.
+After a brief period of moveabouts after leaving Rwanda, the titular King lived in exile during the final part of his life in the town of Oakton, Virginia, in the United States.
 In exile, he was known for heading the King Kigeli V Foundation, an organisation promoting humanitarian work for Rwandan refugees.
 He was also notable for his activities in maintaining the dynastic, cultural heritage of his formerly reigning royal house, including noble titles, dynastic orders of chivalry and other distinctions.

 After the king's death, a successor was said to be shortly revealed.
-In January 2017, it was announced that Yuhi VI of Rwanda would succeed him.
-Yuhi VI is the nephew of both the late King Kigeli V and the previous King Mutara III, as well as a grandson of King Yuhi V of Rwanda.
+In January 2017, it was announced that Yuhi VI would succeed him.
+Yuhi VI is the nephew of both the late King Kigeli V and the previous King Mutara III, as well as a grandson of King Yuhi V.

 Early life and education

-Kigeli was born Ndahindurwa on 29 June 1936 in Kamembe, Rwanda, to Yuhi Musinga, the deposed King Yuhi V of Rwanda, and Queen Mukashema (born Mukashema Bernadette), the seventh of his eleven wives.
+Kigeli was born Ndahindurwa on 29 June 1936 in Kamembe, Rwanda, to Yuhi Musinga (the deposed King Yuhi V Musinga), and Queen Mukashema (born Mukashema Bernadette), the seventh of his eleven wives.
 He was ethnically Tutsi.
 Kigeli had fourteen siblings, being one of the youngest of his father's many children.

 When Kigeli was 4 years old, his father was exiled by the Belgian government to Moba, in the Democratic Republic of Congo.
 Following the death of his father, in 1944 he returned to Rwanda.
 Kigeli was baptised in the Catholic Church in his teens, taking the Christian name Jean-Baptiste, and remained a devout Catholic throughout his life.

 He received his education at the Groupe Scolaire Astrida (now Groupe Scolaire Officiel de Butare) in Rwanda, and at the Nyangezi College in the modern-day Democratic Republic of the Congo.
 After he finished school in 1956, he worked in local government in Rwanda until 1959.